 Aerial view of the architectural complex of the Ducal Palace of Mantua (the church of Santa Barbara is the blue building in the middle); image: Bing / Inexhibit

 Works of art on view in the Ducal Palace comprise both original decorations, particularly fresco paintings, and what remains of the enormous 20,000-piece collection of art of the House of Gonzaga, especially paintings and sculptures.

-The most famous work on display in the palace is arguably the group of fresco paintings which decorates walls and vault of the so-called Camera degli Sposi (Bridal Chamber), also known as Camera Picta, in the Castle of St. George.
+The most famous work on display in the palace is arguably the group of fresco paintings which decorate walls and vault of the so-called Camera degli Sposi (Bridal Chamber), also known as Camera Picta, in the Castle of St. George.

-The cycle was painted by Andrea Mantegna between 1465 and 1474 as a celebration of the Gonzaga family, particularly of the Marquis Ludovico III who commissioned him the work.
+The cycle was painted by Andrea Mantegna between 1465 and 1474 as a celebration of the Gonzaga family, particularly of Marquis Ludovico III who commissioned him the work.

-A series of grandiose fresco and oily tempera paintings – depicting various court scenes, antique monuments, and prominent members of the House of Gonzaga – decorates the walls of the room almost entirely, while the vault, painted by Mategna using a trompe l’oeil technique, features a false oculus from which a group of cherubs (or putti) looks down into the chamber, together with eight medallions with portraits of Roman emperors.
+A series of grandiose fresco and oily tempera paintings – depicting various court scenes, antique monuments, and prominent members of the House of Gonzaga – decorates the walls of the room almost entirely, while the vault, painted by Mantegna using a trompe l’oeil technique, features a false oculus from which a group of cherubs (or putti) looks down into the chamber, together with eight medallions with portraits of Roman emperors.

 Another remarkable fresco painting in the Ducal Palace is a work representing a tournament (probably the Tournament of Louvezerp from the French medieval version of the Arthurian legend) painted by Pisanello (Antonio di Puccio Pisano) in the first half of the 15th century and located in the Corte Vecchia.
 This monumental fresco, unfortunately badly damaged, was rediscovered and restored in the 1960s after being concealed for centuries beneath a layer of white stucco.